 - Your product may be expensive.

 - Your product may have a steep learning curve.

 Proximity to value affects how long it takes to convert a lead

 Another quick test.
 Which of these offers gets you closer to value?

 If I start a free trial now, there's a chance I can get value from the product today.

 If I schedule a demo, any value will exist only in my mind.
-We all tend to get rewards sooner rather than later.
-If your offer has only slight proximity to value - like booking a demo - you may need to nurture your prospects a bit more.
+We all tend to prefer getting rewards sooner rather than later.
+If your offer only has slight proximity to value - like booking a demo - you may need to nurture your prospects a bit more.

 The awareness gap: fill it